SAP-samples/cap-local-development-workshop/exercises/02/README.md

 ### Add a second initial data collection

 To illustrate this technique more fully, let's add a second initial data collection in a similar way.
-There are a couple of data files for the author Douglas Adams and the books in his (increasingly inaccurately named) [Hitchhiker's Guide To The Galaxy] trilogy.
+In this workshop repository are a couple of data files for the author Douglas Adams and the books in his (increasingly inaccurately named) [Hitchhiker's Guide To The Galaxy] trilogy.

 👉 Create a new "hitchhikers" directory, copy the data in (from this exercise's [assets/] directory) and create an empty `index.cds` file in there too, like this: